Psoriasis vs. Eczema: Differences on the Face, Scalp, and Other Areas | MyPsoriasisTeam

 Psoriasis vs. Eczema: Below the Surface

-Psoriasis is a systemic disease, meaning that it affects the whole body.
+Psoriasis is a systemic disease — it affects the whole body.
 Psoriasis causes inflammation, fatigue, and other symptoms.
 About 30 percent of people with psoriasis develop psoriatic arthritis, which can cause progressive joint damage and lead to disability.
 Psoriatic disease can also cause uveitis (eye inflammation), which can result in loss of vision.

 Causes of Psoriasis vs. Eczema

 Eczema and psoriasis are caused by overactivation of different inflammatory pathways within the immune system.
-The cause of psoriasis, while not completely understood, is an autoimmune reaction wherein the immune system responds to a trigger and recruits many inflammatory cells into the skin.
+The cause of psoriasis, while not completely understood, is an autoimmune reaction, in which the immune system responds to a trigger and recruits many inflammatory cells into the skin.

-The cause of eczema is not clear, but it is thought to be an extreme sensitivity — sometimes caused by an allergy — to certain triggering substances.
-It may also be due to a defect in the proteins that form the barrier of the skin.
+The cause of eczema isn’t clear, but it’s thought to be an extreme sensitivity — sometimes caused by an allergy — to certain triggering substances.
+It may also be caused by a defect in the proteins that form the skin’s barrier.
 Common triggers for eczema flare-ups include animals, fabrics, soaps, metals, and certain medications.

 In other words, psoriasis is caused when your immune system attacks itself, and eczema is caused when your immune system overreacts to an outside substance.